 Okay, the benefits of Coolsculpting center around it being a safer alternative to liposuction.
 The non-invasive procedure has the chance of causing fewer side effects than its surgical cousin.
 The Coolsculpting before and after pictures are impressive and offer hope to lose looking to lose weight.
 One of the concerns noted was long-term results.
 On the website, there are only pictures with results from 12 weeks after the first procedure.
 We’d like to see the long-term results.

 However, there’s always alternatives and additions to Coolsculpting.
-One is a dietary supplement containing ingredients backed by research.
+One is a weight-loss app backed by research.

-Also, the team behind Burn TS is confident in their supplement, so they’re offering a 2-Week Sample
+Also, the team behind Noom is confident in their program, so they’re offering a free trial offer to Dietspotlight readers.